Bayesian penalized empirical likelihood and Markov Chain Monte Carlo sampling: Numerical Studies

 \subsection{Additional Numerical Studies}

-We provide additional simulation studies in the supplementary material: Section \ref{sec:add_prior} examines the impact of prior specification, Section \ref{sec:dgp-t} evaluates the performance of our method using an alternative data-generating process with data from a Student's $t$ distribution instead of a normal distribution, Section \ref{sec:add_fs} assesses the finite sample accuracy of the MCMC algorithms in approximating the posterior distribution, and Section \ref{sec:add_truth} compares the posterior distributions resulting from different Bayesian EL formulations.
+We provide additional simulation studies in the supplementary material: Section \ref{sec:add_prior} examines the impact of prior specification, Section \ref{sec:dgp-t} evaluates the performance of our method using an alternative data generation process with data from a Student's $t$-distribution instead of a normal distribution, Section \ref{sec:add_fs} assesses the finite sample accuracy of the MCMC algorithms in approximating the posterior distribution, Section \ref{sec:add_truth} compares the posterior distributions resulting from different Bayesian EL formulations, and Section \ref{sec:ABC_BSL} presents the comparison between our method and two competing methods: approximate Bayesian computation and Bayesian synthetic likelihood.
 Overall, our findings confirm the highly competitive performance of the proposed BPEL with the MCMC framework in terms of finite sample performance and accuracy in approximating posterior distributions.